 I recently spoke to someone who was part of Robert Maxwell‘s original gang at Pergamon Press.

-Spent ~50 years in the publishing business — a journal mafia veteran, so to speak.
+Spent ~50 years in the publishing business — a journal mafia veteran and founding member, so to speak.

 I thought he might have been reformed, and even if not, maybe I could learn something from him.
 Because after all, we have to do a lot of things that Maxwell had to do in his heyday.